Adel-Lis/RouteGate/README.md

 Confirm the cluster configuration by clicking `y` (or click `n` and set your own configurations).

 4. Wait for the setup to be completed.
-This process might table up to 15 minutes.
+This process might take up to 15 minutes.
 In this step three main things are happening:
     - The GKE Cluster is created
     - The Docker Images are built
-    - Kubernetes are deployed
+    - The Kubernetes resources are deployed

-5. When the script finished you will see some access information that look like this :
+5. When the script finishes you will see some access information that look like this :

 ```
 ========================================